ulfschneider/ulf.website/content/posts/tools/2020-01-02-active-toc.md

 <h2 id="he-must">He must</h2>

 <p>He must have tried it a hundred times, shut his eyes so that he wouldn't have to look at the floundering
 legs,
 and only stopped when he began to feel a mild, dull pain there that he had never felt before.
-"Oh, God," he thought, "what a strenuous career it is that I've chosen!
+"Oh, God, " he thought, "what a strenuous career it is that I've chosen!
 Travelling day in and day out.</p>

 <h2 id="doing-business">Doing business</h2>